digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 ## service.beta.kubernetes.io/do-loadbalancer-healthcheck-port

+**Note:** digitalocean-cloud-controller-manager automatically chooses a proper health check port.
+In general, the parameter does not need to be specified.
+For a specified value to become effective, the annotation `service.beta.kubernetes.io/do-loadbalancer-override-health-check` must be set explicitly.

 The service port used to check if a backend droplet is healthy.
 Defaults to the first port in a service.

-**Note:** Users must specify a port exposed by the Service, not the NodePort.
+A NodePort must not be defined.

 ## service.beta.kubernetes.io/do-loadbalancer-healthcheck-path

+**Note:** digitalocean-cloud-controller-manager automatically chooses a proper health check path.
+In general, the parameter does not need to be specified.
+For a specified value to become effective, the annotation `service.beta.kubernetes.io/do-loadbalancer-override-health-check` must be set additionally.

 The path used to check if a backend droplet is healthy.
 Defaults to "/".

 ## service.beta.kubernetes.io/do-loadbalancer-healthcheck-protocol

+**Note:** digitalocean-cloud-controller-manager automatically chooses a proper health check protocol.
+In general, the parameter does not need to be specified.
+For a specified value to become effective, the annotation `service.beta.kubernetes.io/do-loadbalancer-override-health-check` must be set additionally.

 The health check protocol to use to check if a backend droplet is healthy.
 Defaults to `tcp` if not specified.
 Options are `tcp`, `http`, and `https`.